Eric is a Senior Network Engineer for an IT Consulting Company in Texas. He has multiple Cisco certifications to include CCDP and CCNP.

 Creating Your Coinbase Account

-Once your wallet is created there are a few steps necessary for security purposes and to link your bank account, PayPal, and credit/debit card so you can start exchanging your currency for Bitcoin or Ethereum.
+Once your wallet is created, there are a few steps necessary for security purposes and to link your bank account, PayPal, and credit/debit card so you can start exchanging your currency for Bitcoin, Ethereum, or Litecoin.

 - Phone Verification